 |Stone cookware – Stone cookware is heavy and durable, resistant to scratch and is safe for cooking.
 Food does not stick so stone skillets are great for frying.
 However, they may look out of place in a modern kitchen.|

 |Porcelain cookware – Porcelain or enameled cookware are easy to maintain and they’re tough.
 But they are the most expensive of all cookware and the coating can chip.|

 What is the Best Cookware Set?

-If I want top of the line cookware, I will definitely go for porcelain or copper cookware.
-For the second best, I’ll settle for stainless steel.
-If I truly have a tight budget, then hard anodized cookware or cast iron cookware is what I’ll be looking for.
+If I wanted top of the line cookware, I would definitely go for porcelain or copper cookware.
+For the second best, I’d settle for stainless steel.
+Stainless steel is the most popular material so I have many stainless steel cookware reviews, do check them out.
+If I truly have a tight budget, then hard anodized cookware or cast iron cookware is what I’d be looking for.

 I wouldn’t buy a whole set of non stick, because they really don’t last and are not suitable for browning, braising and stir-frying.
 I only recommend buying a non-stick frying pan just for cooking eggs, even though there is some controversy about health risk using teflon coated cookware.

 Anyway, if you’re looking for a stick-resistant frying pan (skillet) but want to avoid Teflon, cast iron cookware is a great alternative (only if you care to maintain it).
 If you like to know more about the advantage and disadvantage of using non-stick and uncoated cookware, you can find out more over here.

 Best Cookware Reviews